dmabdin18/FlappyBird/README.md

 # FlappyBird
-Created s game for Programming Paradigms project Implements a flappy bird game
+Created a game for Programming Paradigms project Implements a flappy bird game